GoatFather013/kubestronaut_prep/README.md

 If you are done or if you are stuck, you can find the example in the **solutions folder: test-1**

 #### Test 2
-Ensure that "ns-connectivity-test-pod" can connect to the "web-server pod".
+Ensure that "ns-connectivity-test-pods" can connect to the "web-server pod".
 The connection needs open for all namespaces but limited to the labels on the "ns-connectivity-pods".
 **DO NOT** re-create, change, or delete resources already created in the namespaces.